PDF Version

 6. Generator interconnection requests and withdrawals

-7. Utility and corporate commitments, and federal, state, local, and federally recognized Tribal policy goals[4]
+7. Utility commitments and federal, state, local, or federally recognized Tribal policy goals that affect long-term transmission needs[8]

 Mitigating Uncertainty